Designers are a bit of a strange breed; believe us, we know.

 An area that’s particularly precious to designers is the practice setting of type; or Typography.

-With terms like widows and orphans, rivers, and kerning, it can sound more like we’re talking about social work or geography; not how text has been laid out on a page.
+With terms like widows and orphans typography, rivers, and kerning, it can sound more like we’re talking about social work or geography; not how text has been laid out on a page.
 Below is a bit of a primer for understanding a designer when they start to rant about how bad the type looks in a magazine ad.

 Widows